 You can consider yourself Miles O’Brien from Star Trek.

-Whether you want to be under the sun installing solar panels or you wish to sit behind a desk contributing to the development of solar energy, there are plenty of jobs to think about.
+Whether you want to be under the sun installing solar panels or you wish to sit behind a desk contributing to the development of renewable energy, there are plenty of environmentally friendly jobs to think about.

 Because the industry is still growing, there’s an immense demand for bodies to fill empty positions.
 This is a good chance to get on the second or third floor before the solar elevator climbs to the very top.
-It may be time to put some sunshine on your CV with a good old-fashioned career change.
+It may be time to put some sunshine into your résumé with a good old-fashioned career change.

-This article is an updated version of an earlier article originally published on 17 January 2015.
+This is an updated version of an article originally published on 28 February 2020.